New DWI LAW in NJ (Effective December 2, 2019)

 - A first offense refusal carries an automatic driver’s license suspension of 7 months.
 A second offense refusal carries an automatic license suspension of 2 years.
 A third offense refusal carries an automatic license suspension of 10 years.

 If you have been charged with a DUI or DWI, it’s essential that you speak with an experienced DUI lawyer as soon as possible.
-An experienced Westwood attorney can help you fight your DWI/DUI charges and increase your chances of getting your charges dropped.
+An experienced New Jersey attorney can help you fight your DWI/DUI charges and increase your chances of getting your charges dropped.
 No matter how formidable the case against you, a DUI lawyer can help.